hoodiecrow/thtcl/README.md

 }
 ```

+___if__ evaluates the first expression passed to it, and then conditionally evaluates
+either the second or third expression, returning that value.

 ```
 proc _if {c t f} {
     if {[uplevel $c] ni {0 no false {}}} then {uplevel $t} else {uplevel $f}
 }
 ```

+__define__ adds a symbol binding to the standard environment.

 ```
 proc define {sym val env} {